VersaliXis/mvx-winter-challenges/character-sc/README.md

 - ### createCharacter
 Allows a user to ask for a NFT creation.
 This user must not have another NFT creation pending.
+The user must send 10 WOOD and 15 FOOD.
 He has to wait 1 hour before claiming.
 ```Rust
 #[endpoint(createCharacter)]